How Google is working on its algorithm

 A group is devoted to spam and all types of abuse as hidden text.
 This' webspam 'group, we learn, is working together with the Google Webmaster Central group, which provides aid and tools for webmasters.

-All is not said
+And all is not said

 The techniques of Google seem rather academic, with its signals and classifiers, if one compares them with the competitors as Microsoft which uses neural networks.
 But one does not know all, Google still preserves many secrets, wanting not to reveal to competitors all his techniques.

-- An introduction to Google search quality.
+introduction to Google search quality.